ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Variant.md

 #### Description
 The document describes attributes of the _variant_ object.
-In its current implementation, _valiant_ (and related genomic objects such as _callset_) represent extended versions of the original, VCF-derived GA4GH schema.
+In its current implementation, _variant_ (and related genomic objects such as _callset_) represent extended versions of the original, VCF-derived GA4GH schema.
+Compared to the VCF model it was derived from, this schema includes some
+changes:
+  * the definition of an optional `end` position, to support e.g. structural variants w/o definition of the sequence
+  * the use of arrays for `start` and `end` positions, to describe positions with uncertain exact location (again, important for structural variants and data derived from array based experiments)
-This format may be superseeded or augmented based on current developments in the GA4GH::GKS work stream.
+      - this corresponds to the use of `CIPOS` and `CIEND` intervals around `pos` and `END` positions ibn VCF, where the begin of e.g. the `pos` interval is given by `pos - CIPOS[0]` and the end of the `pos` estimate by `pos + CIPOS[0]` This format may be superseeded or augmented based on current developments in the GA4GH::GKS work stream.